 We’re often asked, “Why do you use WordPress?”
 With so many options out there, why was WordPress the content management system (CMS) we chose as the framework for our sites?

 WordPress is the most widely used content management system

-Studies show that WordPress powers over 25% of all websites.
-The system many sites use is unknown, so for sites that have a known CMS, that number is much higher — over 50%.
+Studies show that WordPress powers about 35% of all websites.
+The system many sites use is unknown, so for sites that have a known CMS, that number is much higher — over 60%.
 Large companies like CNN, The New York Times, Mercedes-Benz, and Vogue use WordPress.
+And many small businesses use it too!
 Because it’s so widely used, tens of thousands of themes and plugins are available.
 This means that if you want your site to look a certain way or do something specific, a theme or plugin probably already exists to fulfill your need.

 WordPress reduces development costs